-- If a student who has been accused of academic dishonesty drops the course, the student's registration in the course will be reinstated until the issue is resolved. - Any assigned grade may be changed to an "F" or other grade depending on the instructor's decision or the ultimate resolution of an academic grievance procedure.
-This includes any instance of academic dishonesty that is not detected until after the student has dropped or completed the course.
+- If a student who has been accused of academic dishonesty drops the course, the student's registration in the course will not be reinstated until the issue is resolved. - Any assigned grade may be changed to an "F" or other grade depending on the instructor's decision or the ultimate resolution of an academic grievance procedure.
+This includes any instance of academic dishonesty that is not detected until after the student has dropped or completed the course. - ➤ Students who have been accused of academic dishonesty in one course are subject to have their entire academic record reviewed.
+If previous incidents of academic dishonesty are determined, whether or not they have been reported, the student is liable to have those assignment grades or course grades reviewed and amended including the possibility of having the grade of F issued for those assignments or courses.
+Past incidents can considered when determining sanctions in the incident under review.